-In the final days of his term, former Mayor Eric Adams [announced](#) that the Department of Transportation would reduce the speed limit for cyclists in Central Park from 20 miles per hour to 15 mph.
-Mayor Mamdani should reverse this misguided decision before it takes effect.
+In the final days of his term, former Mayor Eric Adams [announced](#) that the Department of Transportation would reduce the speed limit for cyclists in Central Park from 20 mph to 15 mph.
+Mayor Mamdani should immediately reverse this misguided decision before it takes effect.